Bronisław Radziszewski: Life and work

 Radziszewski studied mainly aromatic compounds and had a special interest in the chemistry of light production.
 He studied the chemistry of light production in fireflies.
 He was also involved in the analysis of water and in studies on petroleum.
 In 1887 he suggested a theory on the formation of petroleum from organic material through bacterial action.
 A method for the synthesis of imidazole is named after him.
 Radziszewski established a Polish school of organic chemists and his students included Stefan Niementowski, K. Kling, Ernest Bandrowski, R. Zuber, M. Dunin-Wąsowicz, and K. Zareleski.

 Radziszewski was knighted in the Order of the Iron Crown of the Third Class (1898) and made a councillor in 1909.
 He was a member of several academic organizations including the Polish Society of Naturalists (which he helped found in 1874 with Feliks Kreutz), and the Galician Pharmacy Society.
 He retired from the University in 1910 following a decline in his eyesight.
-He died in Lviv and is buried in the Lychakovsky cemetery.
+He died in Lviv and is buried in the Lychakiv Cemetery.